mat1th/screens-CMS/README.md

 ### JS syntax
 Im using some new JS functions with Babel this will be converted to code that can be used by older browsers.

-## Branch structure
-The Master branch is the branch where the final features are pushed to.
-The [master-v0.5](https://github.com/mat1th/meesterproef/tree/master-v0.5) branch is the old master branch with the old interaction.
-If you want to create a new feature please create a 'feature/your-feature' branch.

 ## NPM packages
 Name                 | Version | Description
 :------------------- | :------ | :----------
 bluebird             | 3.4.1   | Full featured Promises/A+ implementation with exceptionally good performance